-The Deductible amount applies once per Policy Year or per prescription drug, as specified in the Summary of Benefits.
-However, Eligible Expenses incurred during the last 3 months of a Policy Year that totally or partially met the Deductible for that year may be used to reduce the Deductible for the following Policy Year.
+The Deductible amount applies once per calendar year or per prescription drug, as specified in the Summary of Benefits.
+However, Eligible Expenses incurred during the last 3 months of a calendar year that totally or partially met the Deductible for that year may be used to reduce the Deductible for the following calendar year.